 Toggle: English / Spanish

-Vitiligo most often affects the face, elbows and knees, hands and feet, and genits.
+Vitiligo most often affects the face, elbows and knees, back of the hands and feet, and genitals.
 It affects both sides of the body equally.

 Vitiligo is more noticeable in darker-skinned people because of the contrast of white patches against dark skin.